Neosoulink/quick-threejs/README.md

 I have to apologize for not documenting this library well.

-At the current time, this library is mainly for personal use.
+In the beginning, this library was mainly for personal use.

 If find this library interesting or useful and need to improve the library, please raise an [issue](https://github.com/Neosoulink/quick-threejs/issues).
 I'll be glad to have your feedback ❤.